The Bankrate promise

 How to choose the right Chase business credit card

-As you’ve looked over the card details above, you’ve probably noticed just how different Chase business cards can be.
-In order to choose the right Chase business credit card for your needs, there are several aspects you should consider.
+As you’ve looked over card details, you’ve probably noticed just how different Chase business cards can be.
+To choose the right Chase business credit card for your needs, consider several factors.

 What type of rewards program do you want?

-Before you choose a Chase business card, it’s smart to think over the type of rewards you want to earn and how you can use them.
-Some Chase business cards let you earn cash back that can be redeemed for statement credits, gift cards, merchandise and more.
+Before you choose a Chase business card, it’s smart to think about the type of rewards you want to earn and how you can use them.
+Some Chase business cards let you earn cash back that can be redeemed for statement credits, merchandise, gift cards and more.
 Meanwhile, other cards offer rewards within a specific frequent flyer program or let you earn flexible travel rewards that can be redeemed for points transfers to airline and hotel partners or for a variety of travel purchases.

 Do you want 0% interest on purchases for a limited time?